 Tired is different than depleted.
 Even if you were tired, you used to also feel fulfilled at the end of your work day (or imagined you would).
 Now the clock seems to slow down, and you're dying to be done with your work day.

 You're way more interested in other careers than your own.

 The books and articles you read are unrelated to your work.
 You're curious about how people got to do really fun or crazy kinds of jobs.
 You daydream about doing something, anything, but what you're supposed to be doing at work right now.
 (Like reading this blog post perhaps!)

 You avoid talking about your work.

 Whether with current friends, or new people you meet, you dread questions like "What do you do?" or "How are things going at work?"

 You easily connect with others around hating work.

 Perhaps you don't mind talking about work with your friends, but only to list and compare complaints.

-- When you reach a goal or promotion, the excitement is short-lived (or non-existant).
+When you reach a goal or promotion, the excitement is short-lived (or non-existent).